dubiacc/website/articles/en/annulments/index.md

 >
 > -- [Luke 16:18 DRA](https://www.drbo.org/cgi-bin/s?q=Luke+16%3A18&x=0&y=0&b=drb)

-So, if an "apolyse" refers to a divortium perfectum, as Susan argues, this would "annull" the marriage - then how can it be adultery to mary such an "anulled" woman?
+So, if an "apolyse" refers to a divortium perfectum, this would "annull" the marriage - then how can it be adultery to mary such an "anulled" woman?
 St. Paul distinguishes in 1st Corinthians 7 with his use of "chorizo":